4.1. Overview

 ot.global_options.show_progressbar = False

-There is also a context manager available for turning it off temporarily:
+There is also a context manager available for turning it off temporarily only:

 with ot.global_options.no_progress_bar():